ppmag/python-tweetnacl/README.md

 # Python-TweetNaCl

-Update:

 Original repo location: https://github.com/warner/python-tweetnacl

-This repo goal is to add extra API calls for deterministic key derivation from specified 'seed' bytearray.
+This forked repo's goal is to add extra API calls for deterministic key derivation from specified 'seed' bytearray:
+  * `pk,sk = crypto_sign_seed_keypair(seed)`

 Note: you probably don't want to use this.
-Use [pynacl](https://github.com/pyca/pynacl) instead, which has more features and is better-maintained.
+Use [pynacl](https://github.com/pyca/pynacl) instead, which has more features, about x10 times faster and is better-maintained.

 This is a python binding to the "[tweetnacl](http://tweetnacl.cr.yp.to/)" cryptography library, by djb and others.
 The binding was originally written by Jan Mojžíš, downloaded from http://mojzis.com/software/python-tweetnacl/index.html .
 It was further modified by Brian Warner.